kurdin/console-remote-server/README.md

 console.log('test log');
 ```

-In your browser, go to url `http://localhost:8090/my-private-server-channel` and you should see your `test log` output in the console app
+In your browser, go to url `http://localhost:8090/my-private-server-channel` and you should see your `test log` output in the Console App

 ### Deploy Console Server on Your Own Production Server

-Copy this repo's files to your production server and install node packages
+Copy this repo's files to your production server and install Node packages

 ```js
 npm i